C.J. Cron Player Props: Rockies vs. Pirates

 C.J.
-Cron and his .349 on-base percentage over his past 10 games (54 points higher than his season-long percentage), will be in action for the Colorado Rockies versus the Pittsburgh Pirates and Mitch Keller on May 8 at 6:35 PM ET.
+Cron and his .364 on-base percentage over his past 10 games (73 points higher than his season-long percentage), will be in action for the Colorado Rockies versus the Pittsburgh Pirates and Rich Hill on May 10 at 12:35 PM ET.

-In his previous game he had a hitless showing (0-for-3) against the Mets.
+In his last game he had a one-hit performance (1-for-4) against the Pirates.

 C.J.
 Cron Game Info & Props vs. the Pirates